ivanvoitovych/tour-of-heroes/README.md

  `$url = '/api/*'` which will be processed on all requests that start with `/api/` in their base path

- `$actionOrController = function..` we attached a callback function which will be executed once route will match the pattern url.
+ `$actionOrController = function..` we attached a callback function which will be executed once the route will match the pattern url.

  `Viewi\WebComponents\Response` is a helper class that is used to format the response, put some headers, etc.